Updated May 8, 2023

-The number of digits it will take upward is depending on the number of digits we give in “number_digit” while input roundup formula.
+The number of digits it will take upward depends on the number of digits we give in the “number_digit” during the input roundup formula.

-In the above screenshot, there is only one value after the decimal point and we also give 1 in the formula hence there is no change in the results.
-Suppose if we increase the number of digits after the decimal point as below.
+In the above screenshot, there is only one value after the decimal point, and we also give 1 in the formula; hence, the results are not changed.
+Suppose we increase the number of digits after the decimal point as below.

-It is quite opposite to ROUNDUP as it is rounding to lower value and displays the number of digits mentioned by the user after the decimal point.
 The syntax for ROUNDUP Function is =ROUNDUP(number, number_digits).
+It is quite the opposite of ROUNDUP, as it rounds to a lower value and displays the number of digits the user mentions after the decimal point.
 Find the below screenshot for reference.

-Consider the same example which used for ROUNDUP there we got the result as 23.5, here we got the result as 23.4 as it is rounded to the lower value.
+Consider the same example used for ROUNDUP; there, we got the result as 23.5, and here we got the result as 23.4 as it is rounded to the lower value.

 The syntax of MROUND is =MROUND(number, multiple).
 Find the below screenshot for reference.

-In the below example we use multiple of 5 hence the results should be multiple of 5.
+In the below example, we use a multiple of 5; hence the results should be multiple of 5.
 50 is the nearest multiple value of 5 for 51.789

-The floor is another function that helps to round of numbers down.
-The syntax of FLOOR Function is =FLOOR(number, significance).
+The floor is another function that helps to round off numbers down.
+The syntax of the FLOOR Function is =FLOOR(number, significance).
 Find the below screenshot for reference.

-Number is what we want to do rounding and significance is the number that we want to do the multiple.
-In the below example we want the multiple of 3 hence we have given 3 in the place of significance.
+We want to do rounding; significance is the number we want to do the multiple.
+In the below example, we want the multiple of 3; hence we have given 3 in the place of significance.
 9 is the nearest multiple of 3 for the value 10.20.

-We can perform this for negative values too as told earlier it helps to down the number hence it gives the result as -12 because if we reduce -10.20 further -12 is the nearest multiple of 3 hence it is -12.
+We can perform this for negative values too; as told earlier, it helps to down the number; hence it gives the result as -12 because if we reduce -10.20 further, -12 is the nearest multiple of 3; therefore, it is -12.

-CEILING is another function to rounding up the numbers.
-The syntax for CEILING Function is =CEILING(number, significance).
+CEILING is another function of rounding up the numbers.
+The syntax for the CEILING Function is =CEILING(number, significance).
 Find the below screenshot for reference.

-It is as similar as FLOOR Function but the difference is that is used for Round down and this is used for Roundup.
+It is similar to the FLOOR Function, but the difference is that it is used for Round Down, which is used for Roundup.

-In the below example we have given the significance as 4 that means we need a rounding value greater than 21.60 and should be multiple of 4.
-24 is greater than 21.6 and it is multiple of 4.
+In the below example, we have given the significance as 4, which means we need a rounding value greater than 21.60 and should be a multiple of 4.
+24 is greater than 21.6, and it is a multiple of 4.

 The ODD function is one of the rounding functions that help to find the nearest odd number of the given number.

-In the below example we applied ODD function for number 38.567.
+In the below example, we applied the ODD function for number 38.567.
 39 is the nearest Odd number available hence it gave the result as 39.

-Even function also works quite similar as ODD function but the only difference is, it gives the nearest EVEN numbers after rounding.
+Even function works quite similarly to the ODD function, but the only difference is that it gives the nearest EVEN numbers after rounding.

 Syntax of EVEN is =EVEN(number).